 (b) to distribute, disseminate or make available to the public.

-6. What other legal issues has the draft Decision raised?
+6. What other legal issues has the Decision raised?

 Because the Decision would authorize the NPCSC to pass a national security law for Hong Kong without absolving the latter of its own responsibility to implement Article 23, there could then be both national law and local law in enforce in Hong Kong that address the same issue, but conflict with each other.
-The draft Decision does not say what happens in such a situation, nor does the Basic Law resolve the matter.
+(The new national law could also conflict with other Hong Kong law, in particular the Hong Kong Bill of Rights Ordinance [香港人權法案條例].)
+The Decision does not say what happens in such a situation, nor does the Basic Law resolve the matter.
 Under article 17, all Hong Kong laws must be filed with the NPCSC.
 If the latter finds a law inconsistent with certain Basic Law provisions, it can send the law back, thereby invalidating it.
 But this article does not allow the NPCSC to send back a Hong Kong law on the ground that it violates the NPCSC’s own enactments.
 Conflicts between national law and Hong Kong law perhaps were not expected to occur because they would operate in their own separate spheres (and territories, literally), as provided for in article 18 of the Basic Law.

 Allowing the NPCSC to add a national law in Annex III for direct enforcement in Hong Kong also raises the question whether that law must conform to the Basic Law itself—especially the latter’s provisions guaranteeing certain fundamental rights and liberties.
 Hong Kong courts have yet to rule on this issue.
 In HKSAR v.
 Ng Kung Siu, HKCFA 10, the Court of Final Appeal upheld the National Flag and Emblem Ordinance—the local legislation implementing the National Flag Law and the Nation Emblem Law—against a free speech challenge under the Basic Law.
 The Court thus had no occasion to decide which would control when an Annex III national law (not just its local implementing legislation) conflicts with the Basic Law.

 Professor Huang Mingtao has argued in favor of the Basic Law’s supremacy over Annex III national laws.
-He cites the Basic Law’s article 11, paragraph 1, which provides that “the systems and policies practised in [Hong Kong] shall be based on the provisions of this Law.”
-This “self-sufficiency provision,” as he dubs it, grants the Basic Law a “monopoly” over prescribing Hong Kong’s “systems and polices.”
+He cites the Basic Law’s article 11, paragraph 1, which provides that “the systems and policies practised in [Hong Kong] shall be based on the provisions of this [Basic] Law.”
+This “self-sufficiency provision” [自足性条款], as he dubs it, grants the Basic Law a “monopoly” over prescribing Hong Kong’s “systems and policies.”
 Annex III national laws should thus be interpreted to avoid conflict with the Basic Law, and when this is not possible, courts should refuse to enforce them to the extent of the conflict.

 But at the end of the day, nothing would prevent the NPCSC from simply declaring its statute consistent with the Basic Law.
 After all, it has the “general and free-standing power” to interpret the Basic Law under the Law’s article 158 and article 67, item 4 of the P.R.C.
 Constitution (Lau Kong Yung v.
 Director of Immigration HKCFA 5).
 And Hong Kong courts “are under a duty to follow” its interpretations (Director of Immigration v.
 Chong Fung Yuen HKCFA 48).